 Now you are ready to make a call and engage GenerativeAgent.

 Call the phone number configured in your Contact Flow and follow the prompts until you reach the point where GenerativeAgent is engaged.
-You should see the conversation transition to GenerativeAgent based on where you placed the GenerativeAgent Module in your flow.
+You should see the conversation transition to GenerativeAgent based on where you placed the GenerativeAgent Flow Module in your flow.

 Verify that: